ilkovecVladislav/koi_princess/README.md

 # Koi Princess Slot

-Implementation of the game [Koi Princess Slot](https://games.netent.com/video-slots/koi-princess/) .\
+Implementation of the game [Koi Princess](https://games.netent.com/video-slots/koi-princess/) .\
 Full description of the game, rules and requirements is [here](https://games.netent.com/video-slots/koi-princess/).
 Click on the question mark or info button in the left bottom conner.

 [Demo](https://koi-princess.netlify.app/)